-April 1st, 2018 update: * I changed the title of this page to emphasize my main irritations with this otherwise excellent and reliable device.
-After almost 3 years I at least think I've overcome not having a manual, but I've thought that (wrongly) before.
+* I once again revised the title of this page to emphasize my main irritations with this otherwise excellent and reliable device.
+After over 3 years I at least think I've overcome not having a manual, but I've thought that (wrongly) before.

 Example: it was only after 18 months of heavy use that I learned the lower left and right corners of the touch pad will click with pressure.
 I'd previously thought that one must tap the top left of the touch pad for a left click --and that doing so worked inconsistently.
 (After all: it's top left and top right for mouse clicks.)

 * 11/18/2017 update: My Chromebook's operating system keeps quietly updating, producing little changes in appearance and operation.
 On those rare occasions when my Chromebook locks up, it's my impression that there's a new feature --in that, if I close the cover for